ldcas-uc3m/TFM/parts/state_of_the_art.typ

-It also defines a _trap_ as #quote[the transfer of control to a trap handler caused by either an exception or an interrupt], and distinguishes between _contained_ traps, where #quote[[t]he trap is visible to, and handled by, software running inside the execution environment], _requested trap_ where
+It also defines a _trap_ as #quote[the transfer of control to a trap handler caused by either an exception or an interrupt], and distinguishes between _contained_ traps, where #quote[[t]he trap is visible to, and handled by, software running inside the execution environment]\; _requested traps_, where
 #quote[[t]he trap is a synchronous exception that is an explicit call to the
-  execution environment requesting an action on behalf of software inside the execution environment], and #quote[execution may or may not resume on the hart after the requested action is taken by the execution environment]; _invisible traps_, where #quote[[t]he trap is handled transparently by the execution environment and execution resumes normally after the trap is handled]; and a _fatal trap_, which #quote[represents a fatal failure and causes the execution environment to terminate execution] @RISCVUnprivileged[chap.
+  execution environment requesting an action on behalf of software inside the execution environment], and #quote[execution may or may not resume on the hart after the requested action is taken by the execution environment]\; _invisible traps_, where #quote[[t]he trap is handled transparently by the execution environment and execution resumes normally after the trap is handled]\; and a _fatal trap_, which #quote[represents a fatal failure and causes the execution environment to terminate execution] @RISCVUnprivileged[chap.
 1.6].